etcinit/blog/projects/enclosure.md

 <!--more-->

 An Inversion of Control (IoC) container implementation in JavaScript, with a module loading mechanism.
 Inspired by PHP frameworks and service oriented development.

+**Projects using Enclosure:**

+- Legacy version of Phabulous: https://github.com/etcinit/phabulous/tree/legacy